Why 'Death Rates' From Coronavirus Can Be Deceiving

 So what gives?

-The answer involves how many people are tested, the age of an infected population and factors such as whether the health-care system is overwhelmed, scientists say.
+The answer involves how many people are tested, the age of an infected population and factors such as whether the health care system is overwhelmed, scientists say.

 "Case fatality rates have been very confusing," says Dr. Steven Lawrence, an infectious disease expert and associate professor of medicine at Washington University School of Medicine in St. Louis.
 "The numbers may look different even if the actual situation is the same."